seantcanavan/perfect-repo/README.md

 # perfect-repo
-The "perfect" repo which utilizes a multitude of technologies that enable rapid development of AWS-based microservices with automated builds and documentation
+The "perfect" repo which utilizes a multitude of technologies that enable rapid development ofs microservices with automated builds and documentation